Linux-Distribution-Foundation/DLD-Linux/SECURITY.md

 ## Scope

 This policy applies to:

 - DLD Linux source code
 - Packaging scripts
 - Build infrastructure
 - Distribution configuration
 - Installer behavior

 This does **not** apply to:

-- Upstream software vulnerabilities (report those to their maintainers)
+- Upstream software vulnerabilities (report those to upstream maintainers)
 - Hardware issues
 - Third-party services not controlled by the project

 ---

 ## Security Expectations for Contributors

 All contributors must:

 - Follow the **CONTRIBUTING.md** guidelines
 - Act in accordance with the **CODE_OF_CONDUCT.md**
 - Avoid introducing unsafe defaults or insecure dependencies
 - Ensure all code is auditable and reproducible
-- Prefer upstream security best practices whenever possible
+- Follow upstream security best practices whenever possible

 ---